 Visakhapatnam (Vizag) is Andhra Pradesh’s second-largest city and there’s no escaping its beaches.
 Visakhapatnam’s long shoreline can be pretty busy with beach activities.
 Flanked by lush rolling greens with the odd naval ship on the horizon, it makes for a pretty sight.

 Andhra Pradesh’s coastline, including Visakhapatnam and its beaches, are alternately peaceful or bustling with a festive atmosphere.
 Here, luxury resorts sit peacefully alongside stalls selling local Andhra-bites, and a few days easily go by in the blink of an eye.
 A few of the beaches have kitschy attractions and cotton candies for children playing on the sand.
 You can even find surfing spots along its seashore.

-A taxi from the airport to any beachfront hotel will cost Rs 600.
+Getting There: A taxi from the airport to any beachfront hotel will cost Rs 600.
 There are direct trains to Visakhapatnam Junction from Delhi, Mumbai, Bengaluru and Chennai, among others.

 RK Beach leads on to Palm Beach, which is quieter and ends up as VUDA Park (Visakhapatnam Urban Development Authority), also known as Taraka Rama Park.
 It’s a large green area at the end of the beach and perfect for picnics and hanging out.

 Yarada Beach, half an hour’s drive from Visakhapatnam, offers safer waters for swimming than anywhere else in the city.
 You’ll have to drive till here or hire a taxi, but carry food with you and plan to spend a good part of the day lazing on this private beach.